igorfaria/CSSTool/docs/index.md

 }
 ```

-You can also use the *$format* as 'json', but I think you kinda get it.
+You can also use it with the *$format* as 'json', but I think you kinda get it.
 <br><br>

 #### Configurations